cambridge-cares/TheWorldAvatar/Agents/TrajectoryQueryAgent/README.md

 Then, run `./stack.sh start <STACK NAME>` in the [stack-manager] main folder.
 This will spin up the agent in the stack.

-### 4.3 Configuring AccessAgent endpoints
+### 4.3
-On this same directory run, replace `STACK-NAME` with your stack-manager name.
+To start the agent, run the curl command below:
 ```
-./copy.sh start <STACK-NAME>
+curl -X POST "localhost:3838/trajectoryqueryagent/createlayer?userID=12345"
 ```

-### 4.4 Start recording
-Once all the configurations and server has been set, press the Start Recording button inside the SensorLogger mobile app to begin session.
+Note: userID=12345 is a placeholder and should be removed before the branch is merged to main.

 ## 5. Build and debug
 ## 5.1 Credentials